Knight Capital CEO Joyce gets $7.5 million retention deal

 TD Ameritrade owns about 26 million Knight shares, or about 7.3 percent of the firm's outstanding common stock assuming full conversion of the convertible shares issued to the rescuing firms.
 TD Ameritrade's chief executive, Fred Tomczyk, sits on the Knight board that approved the Getco takeover.

-Other firms that received convertible shares and are expected to approve the deal are Getco itself, Jefferies Group Inc JEF.N, which is financing the takeover, Blackstone Group LP (BX.N), Stifel Financial (SF.N) and Stephens Inc.
+Other firms that received convertible shares and are expected to approve the deal are Getco itself, Jefferies Group Inc, which is financing the takeover, Blackstone Group LP, Stifel Financial and Stephens Inc.